royclarkson/xcode-templates/README.md

 ## Installing the Templates

-The templates are copied to the "staging" folder.
-Within that is a folder called "File Templates".
-Copy the generated "File Templates" folder and its contents into the following location:
+The templates are copied to the `staging` folder.
+Within that is a folder called `File Templates`.
+Copy the generated `File Templates` folder and its contents into the following location:

 ```sh
 $ cp -R staging ~/Library/Developer/Xcode/Templates